eiriniOG/coverwallet-app/README.md

  - Colab from Google

  ## Usage
- - Challenge 1: there are two key notebooks for this step: .
-They can be found in `/notebooks` folder There is a notebook `flower_power.ipynb` made in Colab for Challenge 2: please open, take into account paths, and review.
-This is environment dependant.
+ - Challenge 1: there are two key notebooks for this step in `/notebooks` folder:
- There is a noer for Challenge 1:
+   `model_training_v2.ipynb` where you will find all the steps involved in the model training and full details on decissions and conclusions.
+   `apply_model_test.ipynb` where you will find a manual script to apply trained models over new data.
+   Please take into account that this two are environment dependant, meaning that paths and libraries have to be modified and adjusted.
+ - Challenge 2: it is resolved in the present repository through FastAPI.
+The fundamental code for formatting data and make predictions is in `/src` folder.
    `make install_<unix/windows>` will set up venv
-  `make run` will execute
-   model.py to test the labrador retriever hack
+   `make run` will execute main.py to launch the app via uvicorn.
+Refer to http://127.0.0.1:8000/ for welcome and redirect to http://127.0.0.1:8000/docs to try the prediction endpoint.
+You need to upload an accounts file, a quotes file, and specify a model from this list: "catboost", "logregression", "randomforest_cal", "xgboost_cal"
-   This should work on your side.
+   This should work on your side without further adjustments to the code.